The maximal rank of a string group generated by involutions for alternating groups: SGGIs having non-perfect splits

 Then, $\{0,\,r-1\}\subseteq J_C$, which gives a contradiction by Proposition~\ref{allinone}, because $r>(n-1)/2$.
 Hence $J_C$ is an interval and applying Proposition~\ref{path} we get $J_C=\{0,\ldots,j-1\}$.
 Now, Proposition~\ref{path} implies that $J_D=\{g,\ldots,r-1\}\setminus\{j\}$.
 This shows part~\eqref{eqa}.

 Next, we prove part~\eqref{eqb}.
 Arguing by contradiction, suppose $g=0$.
 In particular, $0\in J_C$ and $0\in J_D$.
-When $j\ne r-1$, we have that either $r-1\in J_C$ or $r-1\in J_D$.
-In either case, we obtain a contradiction from Proposition~\ref{allinone}, because $r>(n-1)/2$.
+When $j\ne r-1$, we must have $r-1\in J_D$.
+Hence we obtain a contradiction from Proposition~\ref{allinone}, because $r>(n-1)/2$.
 When $j=r-1$, by~\cite[Proposition~5.19]{2017CFLM} (applied to the dual SGGI), we get $r\leq (n-1)/2$, which is again a contradiction.